OKDP/spark-web-proxy/Readme.md

 In a client mode, the web proxy relies on [/api/v1/applications/[app-id]/environment](https://spark.apache.org/docs/latest/monitoring.html) Spark History Rest API to get the Spark driver IP and UI port and [/api/v1/applications/[app-id]](https://spark.apache.org/docs/latest/monitoring.html) to get the application status.

-By default, Spark does not not render the property `spark.ui.port` in the environment properties.
+By default, Spark does not render the property `spark.ui.port` in the environment properties.
 So, you should set the property during the job submission or using a listener.

 Here is an example of how to set the `spark.ui.port` on a jupyter notebook: